Updated · Dec 03, 2022

 - On average, 23.69% of internet user computers worldwide experienced at least one malware-class attack.

-- 91% of the cyber attacks that took place in 2017 began with a phishing email.
+- 91% of the cyber attacks begin with a phishing email.

 - The average cost of lost/stolen records per individual is $141